- Introduction: Fostering Quotational Excellence

 In addition, presented in style at the end of this post is a collection of potentially inspirational and thought-provoking quotes, chosen for you by SoundEagle.

-Many of these quotes have reached us in the present from the distant past.
+Many quotes have reached us in the present from the distant past.
 For example, the first quote is a Chinese poem that has existed for more than one thousand years, and is available in several variations.